jitsi-contrib/jitas/doc/developer-guide.md

 ##### 3.10 wmctrl

-`wmctrl` is a tool that can be used to interact with an X Window manager.
+`wmctrl` is a tool that can be used to interact with X Window manager.
 It's used to customize the window behaviours of some applications.

 ##### 3.11 Chromium